 The District's GO bonds, COPs, and tax and revenue anticipation notes ("TRANs") are issued and traded in the United States' municipal bond market.
-Major groups of investors in this include tax-exempt bond market funds. insurance companies, investment bank trust departments, portfolios, investment advisors, individual investors, and money market funds.
+Major groups of investors in this market include tax-exempt bond funds, insurance companies. investment bank portfolios, trust departments, investment advisors, individual investors, and money market funds.
 The various market participants may have different preferences for the structure and maturities of the bonds, COPs or TRANs that they purchase.
 As one of the largest issuers of municipal bonds in the country, the District is able to draw significant attention from these investor groups.
 The table to the right is a listing of the largest institutional holders of the District's long-term bonds that are required to publicly report their holdings.
 These generally include bond funds, professional retail investors such separately managed accounts and insurance companies.